-Information gathered in a 2012 international review noted that younger truckers who are paid substantially less than older, more experienceddrivers had a greater potential of abusing substances and alcohol while on the job.
-The study indicated that truck drivers frequently use cocaine, marijuana, speed (amphetamines) and alcohol separately or in combination.
+Information gathered in a 2012 international review noted that younger truckers who are paid substantially less than older, more experienced drivers had the greater potential of abusing substances and alcohol while on the job.
+The study indicated that truck drivers frequently use cocaine, marijuana, speed (amphetamines), and alcohol separately or in combination.

 Drugged Driving Increases

 The National Highway Traffic Safety Administration (NHTSA) released nationwide data from a new study on drunk driving and drug use of truckers in the United States.
 The Roadside Survey of Alcohol and Drug Use survey conducted in 2014 showed that the number of truckers using alcohol declined by almost 33 percent over the last seven years.
 However, the study indicated there was a significant increase in illegal drug use including marijuana by truck drivers nationwide.